What Is Polio?

 Oral Polio Vaccine (OPV)

-In other parts of the world, kids might also get oral polio vaccine (OPV).
+In other parts of the world, kids might get oral polio vaccine (OPV), which contains a weak form of the live virus.
 This liquid vaccine is cheaper and easier to give to many people.
 Because it's not an injection, it doesn't have to be given by a trained health care provider.

 OPV will be in the spit and poop of those who get the vaccine.
 So it can spread to other people the same way the virus does.
 If it spreads to someone who isn't vaccinated, it can trigger that person's immune system to create antibodies.
 They'll be immunized even though they didn't get the vaccine directly.

 OPV doses given before April 2016 can count toward a child's U.S. polio vaccination requirements.
-Doses given after that will not count.
+Doses given after that do not count.

 What Else Should I Know?